Greenland: Transport

-There is air transport both within Greenland and between the island and other nations.
+Air transport connects Greenland internally and with other nations.
 There is also scheduled boat traffic, but the long distances lead to long travel times and low frequency.
 There are virtually no roads between cities because the coast has many fjords that would require ferry service to connect a road network.
 The only exception is a gravel road of 3 mi length between Kangilinnguit and the now abandoned former cryolite mining town of Ivittuut.
 In addition, the lack of agriculture, forestry and similar countryside activities has meant that very few country roads have been built.
 Greenland has no passenger railways.